 HHJ Mary Stacey

 Professional: Trained as a solicitor at Clifford Chance and qualified in 1987, and became a partner at Simons, Muirhead & Burton in 1990.
 Moved to Thompsons solicitors in 1992 and became partner and Head of Equal Rights Department.
 Judicial: Appointed as a fee-paid Employment Judge 1997 and salaried Employment Judge 2003.
-Appointed as deputy Chair of the Central Arbitration Committee 2000, Recorder 2007, Circuit Judge (Midlands Circuit) 2014, Assistant Certification Officer 2016, visiting Circuit Judge of the Employment Appeal Tribunal 2017.
+Appointed as deputy Chair of the Central Arbitration Committee 2000, Recorder 2007, Circuit Judge (Midlands Circuit) 2014, Assistant Certification Officer 2016, visiting Circuit Judge of the Employment Appeal Tribunal 2017, Deputy High Court Judge in the Queen’s Bench Division 2018.
 Publications: Editorial Advisory Board of Sweet & Maxwell Encyclopaedia of Employment Law; co-author Discrimination Law Handbook 2002 and 2007 editions.

 HHJ Sarah Watson